Why Teachers Sharing Classrooms Doesn't Work in Public Education!

 Having their own classroom has become a commodity for teachers in many U.S. public schools today.

-Based on my first-hand experiences with classroom sharing and the toll I have seen it take on my colleagues, I have little doubt that this approach has led to the increase in teacher resignation rates in public schools across America.
+Based on my first-hand experiences with classroom sharing and the toll I have seen it take on my colleagues and on me, I have little doubt that this approach has led to the increase in teacher resignation rates in public schools across America.

 School districts must make it a priority to purchase trailers or to build more classrooms for their teachers.
 The amount of stress classroom sharing causes for teachers and students is simply too high a price to pay for the dollars we are saving in cramming teachers into the same rooms.

 In the long run, the financial cost of losing teachers and hiring new ones exceeds that of giving teachers and students the space they need and deserve.